 Apprenticeships are a great way of being up-skilled whilst in employment.
 They also provide a way of offering an employment and training opportunity to a new employee.
-Dozens of staff across CAST have completed apprenticeship training, or are in the process of doing an apprenticeship at present.
+Dozens of staff across CAST have completed apprenticeship training, or are in the process of doing an apprenticeship.
 It's important to stress that staff are still able to enroll on and start apprenticeships in the current work context.
 This is because certain apprenticeship training providers have moved to a training model which can be delivered 100% remotely, with support from tutors.

 Two members of staff in primary schools are nearing completion of their Teaching Apprenticeship Level 6, and will become fully qualified teachers in July 2020.
-Two other members of staff in one of our secondary schools are about to start the Learning and Skills Teacher Level 5 apprenticeship, which is equivalent to a Diploma in Teaching.
-We also hope to be one of the first trusts to enable a cohort of staff who will undertake a three-year Senior Leader Masters Level 7 Apprenticeship.
+Two other members of staff in one of our secondary schools have recently started the Learning and Skills Teacher Level 5 apprenticeship, which is equivalent to a Diploma in Teaching.
+From Autumn 2020 we also have a cohort of staff who will undertake a three-year Senior Leader Masters Level 7 Apprenticeship.
 This will include gaining either a Masters in Inclusion and SEND or a Masters in Values Led Leadership.

 Apprenticeships can be used to up-skill and/or retrain employees of any age, including older workers or existing staff, as long as the apprenticeship is giving them new skills to enable them to achieve competence in their chosen occupation.